fermyon/workshops/wasm-and-containers/workshop/01-spin-getting-started.md

 $ spin cloud deploy
 ```

-TODO - Add Using KeyValue and FileServer.
-Use the Redis API, as this can work with containers...

 ## Quick Reference for this Section

 The below sections contains a quick reference, with all the commands and the code needed for each language to complete this section.